agungsptr/node-clean/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-Lets start this project...
+Let's start this project...

 ### Prerequisites
-Before you dig in to this project it very nice if you understand clean architecture concept.
+Before you dig into this project it very nice if you understand the clean architecture concept.
 I recommend you to read about the **Clean Architecture** first.

 * Basic javascript
 * VS Code (Recommend)